DataDog/hiring-engineers/answers.md

 use_dogstatsd: true
 ...
 ```

-I have added 3 tags, ENV for Environment, OS for Operating System, and location for... well you guessed it, location. "columbia" works for me as it's the street where I live.
+As you can see above, I have added 3 tags, Environment (ENV), Operating System (OS), and Location (location). "columbia" works for me as it's the street where I live.

-:point_up: Don't forget to restart your agent once you've added your tags to the Agent config file, and see the new host in Datadog Console.
+:point_up: Don't forget to restart your agent through DAM once you've added your tags to the Agent config file, and see the new host in Datadog Console.

 ### Crafty conf.d

-Now that we have the Agent running, we can really start to customize our Agent.
-Navigate to C:\ProgramData\Datadog\conf.d\ and here you'll find all the out-of-the-box integrations Datadog can talk to.
-Let's say you want to monitor Apache, boom open apache.d/ or maybe a connection to nagios, get in that nagios.d/ folder.
-The world is your oyster (or at least your Datadog directory is).
+Now that we have the Agent running, we can start to customize our Agent.
+For Windows, navigate to ***C:\ProgramData\Datadog\conf.d\**** and you'll find all the out-of-the-box integrations Datadog communicates with.
+Let's say you want to monitor Apache, boom open ****apache.d/**** or maybe a connection to nagios, get in that ****nagios.d/**** folder.
+The world is your oyster (or at least your Datadog integration directory is).  :smirk:

-Every folder has a corresponding conf.yaml.example to get you started, just make sure you create a conf.yaml per each configuration on it's corresponding folder, edit the values for each integration and restart your Agent.
+Every folder has a corresponding ****conf.yaml.example**** to get you started, copy the example file and rename it to ****conf.yaml**** on each integration's folder, edit corresponding values and restart your Agent.

+Next Up!
    Let's go over a few integrations I need to setup :smirk:

 ### Delightful Databases

-But what if we want to monitor Databases?
+:question: What if we want to monitor Databases?
 I hear you saying out loud :bowtie:

 Funny you asked, that's EXACTLY what I needed to configure next...
 By the way, Datadog has well over 400 [supported integrations](https://docs.datadoghq.com/integrations/) and each integration has detailed instructions, I recommend you browse through and see what you can take advantage of

-:point_up:Remember, make sure to edit the correct configuration file (conf.yaml) like I've done below, in my particular case I needed to monitor a postgreSQL database on my Windows Development Desktop.
+:point_up:Remember, make sure to edit the correct configuration file (conf.yaml) like I've done below, in my case I needed to monitor a postgreSQL database on my Windows 10 desktop.

 ![PostgreSQLConf](https://i.imgur.com/7FuMCKn.png)
 I created the conf.yaml, following the instructions from Datadog's integration page.
-Easy Peasy.
+Easy Peasy. :thumbsup:

 ## Capable Custom Checks

-You: Well... what about scripts Luis?
-What if I wrote a script and I wanted the result to be shipped to Datadog uh?!
+:question: What if you wrote a script and  wanted the result to be shipped to Datadog? *gasp*!

-Me:  I know, I know exactly what you're saying, this is getting a little weird..

 As long as the check is written on a supported language (think Go, NodeJS, Python, etc), you won't have any problems.
 In fact, I have written a short python script you can reference below.